josiahbergen/cpu/doc/spec.md

 ## Ports

 Ports can be used to interact with I/O devices.
+The INB and OUTB exist to facilitate this.
+The JOKOR supports up to 256 I/O devices.